PaulaScharf/tof-takeovers/deployment/sensebox/README.md

 # mini_detector
 Refactored version of the code from advanced detector.
 This is more readable and only uses arduino files.
 Just edit the `model_data.ino` file if you have trained a new model.

+At the top of the `mini_detector.ino` there is a defined variable "BLUETOOTH".
+Per default it is set to false, which means that the prediction values will be send out through the serial connection.
+If it set to true, the prediction values will be send out via bluetooth low energy.

 # advanced_detector
 This code is more closely based on the [magic wand](https://github.com/petewarden/magic_wand) example code and contains a bit more overhead code and structuiring, that might come in handy sometime.